mtrestman1/Sprint-Challenge-Redux-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?

+Actions contain an action type and data (payload) that are dispatched to our reducer.
+The reducer changes state based on what was send from action.
+Reducer is where we update state in redux.
+The store is where we connect our components to so they can access the global state.
+Store is the single source of truth because it connects all components to it and only way to change is through actions and reducers... all componenets will have same state.

 - [ ] What is the difference between Application state and Component state?
 When would be a good time to use one over the other?

+App state is held in Store (redux) and same for all components, whereas component state is within a class in a component and is updated within a component.
+App state in redux is great for large scale applications that have lots of state and makes managing it easier.
+Comp state is better for small apps.

 - [ ] Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?

+In redux, reducers are synch by default.
+If we need asynch we need to use thunk which is a middleware which allows our flow to be asynch so we can make api calls through action creators.
+If we didnt, we would "freeze" our app while waiting for data on the api request.
+By making them async we can load other data while waiting.

 ## Project Set Up